-No amount of money can make up for the harm caused to those living at working at Camp Lejuene, but it can ensure that your medical care and lost wages are taken care of and that you receive something for your emotional pain and suffering.
+No amount of money can make up for the harm caused to those living and working at Camp Lejeune, but it can ensure that your medical care and lost wages are taken care of and that you receive something for your emotional pain and suffering.

-Filing a Camp Lejeune lawsuit with the help of your attorney will also help bring attention to the larger problem, every voice accounts, and together we can help protect current and future servicemembers and their families.
+Filing a Camp Lejeune lawsuit with the help of your attorney will also help bring attention to the larger problem.
+Every voice counts, and together, we can help protect current and future servicemembers and their families.

 Health Conditions Associated With Camp Lejeune Water Contamination

-People who lived at Camp Lejuene between 1957 and 1987 were exposed to dangerous levels of toxic substances in their drinking water.
+People who lived at Camp Lejeune between 1957 and 1987 were exposed to dangerous levels of toxic substances in their drinking water.
 Now, years later, they are struggling with serious diseases.

 Toxic water exposure at Camp Lejeune has been associated with conditions such as: